baeolophus/TAGS_shiny_version/README.md

 TAGS, the Totally Awesome Geolocator Service, will be back online in August 2018.
 This web-based service allows you to edit messy geolocator data in a point-and-click format while saving excluded values for reproducible work.
-A downloadable R Shiny app will be available if you need to work locally as well.
+TAGS automatically suggests potential problem areas, lets you move from problem to problem to edit, and shows a map of coordinates generated from your data given your current edits.

-As of June 2018, TAGS works if you want to download the R code on the repository, but it still needs further polishing before being released as a website.
+As of 24 June 2018, TAGS is now functional.
+Please clone the code from the repository to use it on your own computer.
+It will be released as a web app before the IOC2018 meeting in mid-August 2018.